Elegant Cory Care Guide: The Mid-Water Swimming Corydoras

 The elegant cory is a small, attractively patterned species with more visual variety than most corydoras.
 The base body color ranges from pale tan to olive-gray, depending on the population and individual.
 A prominent dark lateral stripe runs along the midline of the body from behind the gill plate to the base of the tail.
 Above and below this stripe, the body is marked with irregular dark spots and mottling that can vary significantly between individuals.
 Some specimens show bold, well-defined spots, while others have a more diffused, reticulated pattern.

 The head typically features dark markings, and the dorsal fin often has a dark blotch near the base.
-The rest of the fins are generally transparent or lightly tinted.
+The rest of the fins are transparent or lightly tinted.
 The overall impression is of a subtly beautiful fish that reveals more detail the closer you look.
 They’re not flashy in the way a sterbai or adolfoi is, but there’s a refined complexity to their patterning that the species name captures well.

 Body shape is compact and typical of the genus, with two rows of overlapping bony scutes, a downturned mouth, and two pairs of barbels for substrate probing.
 They’re on the smaller end for corydoras, with a sleeker profile than the chunkier species like emerald or sterbai corys.